crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

   * Application-specific data (SQL databases, SNMP, DNS records).
   * Email lists (harvested from exposed directories or breaches).
   * Results in a refined target list (e.g., vulnerable services, weak credentials).

+In practice, assessment phases run concurrently and continuously throughout a penetration test (Walker, 2017).
+A key argument is that there is no clear cutoff point between passive and active intelligence gathering techniques.

 ### References